Calendars, calendars, calendars everywhere

 To address this discrepancy, Pope Gregory XIII promulgated a new calendar, which is adopted as the civil calendar by most countries.
 The main motivation was that the March equinox was occurring much earlier than March 21, which is necessary for calculating the date of Easter.
 To correct it, Thursday, 4 of October, 1582 was followed by Friday, 15 of October, 1582.

-The Gregorian calendar follows the same principles as the Julian calendar, with a difference: to be considered a leap year, not only the year must be divisible by 4, but also by 400 and not by 100.
-For example: 1600 was a leap year; 1700, 1800, and 1900 were not; 2000 was; 2100 will not.
+The Gregorian calendar follows the same principles as the Julian calendar, with a difference: to be considered a leap year, not only the year must be divisible by 4, but if also by 100, then it must also be by 400.
+Yeah, that’s confusing, so let’s see a few examples: 1600 was a leap year; 1700, 1800, and 1900 were not; 2000 was; 2100 will not.
 Please remind your grandchildren to inform their children.

 From 1901 through 2099, the Julian calendar is 13 days behind the Gregorian calendar.